mosadeghlabwcm/2023-Publication_Yolo-Detection-3D-Pose-Tracking/README.md

-# 2023-Publication_Yolo-Detection-3D-Pose-Tracking-
+# 2023-Publication_Yolo-Detection-3D-Pose-Tracking
-In this section we introduce a Yolo Detection algorithm for 3D Pose Tracking of Cardiac Catheters.
+In this section, we introduce a Yolo Detection algorithm for 3D Pose Tracking of Cardiac Catheters.
-With the increasing rate of minimally invasive surgeries and the growing prevalence of cardiovascular diseases have led to a demand for higher quality guidance systems for catheter tracking.
+The increasing rate of minimally invasive surgeries and the growing prevalence of cardiovascular diseases have led to a demand for higher-quality guidance systems for catheter tracking.
 Traditional methods for catheter tracking, such as one-point detection and masking, have been limited in their ability to provide accurate pose information.
 In this work, we propose a novel deep learning-based method for catheter tracking and pose detection.
 Our method uses a Yolov5 bounding box neural network with post-processing to perform landmark detection in four regions of the catheter: the tip, radio-opaque marker, bend, and entry point.